thesofproject/sof-docs/platforms/index.rst

 *********

-DSP platforms can vary from vendor to vendor but in general SOF can run on small platforms like Intel Baytrail DSP with 96kB of instruction RAM and 168kB of data RAM.
-The SOF footprint can be shrunk to approximately 50kB of TEXT and DATA by fine tuning runtime features via Kconfig.
+DSP platforms can vary from vendor to vendor but in general SOF can run on small platforms like Intel Baytrail DSP with 96kb of instruction RAM and 168kb of data RAM.
+The SOF footprint can be shrunk to approximately 50kb of TEXT and DATA by fine-tuning runtime features via Kconfig.

 DSP Clock Speed
 ***************